zhouxuanxiao/zhouxuanxiao.github.io/README.md

 ### Publications

-- A novel approach to mapping geological section using spatial data from point clouds of outcrops.[J]// submitted to JSG (2021-12-7）.
+- A novel approach to mapping geological section using spatial data from point clouds of outcrops.[J]// submitted to Journal of Structurla Geology (Ubnder Review）.

 - Xiao Z. et al.(2021).
-High-Precision Measurement of 3D Rock Morphology on Mars Using Stereo Rover Imagery[J]// IEEE Geoscience and Remote Sensing Letters (Under Review).
+High-Precision Measurement of 3D Rock Morphology on Mars Using Stereo Rover Imagery[J]// IEEE Geoscience and Remote Sensing Letters (Minor Revision-ing).

 - Xiao Z. et al.(2021).
 A Workflow of 3D Rock Extraction and Shape Analysis Using Mars Rover Imagery[C]// 2021 National Planetary Science Conference.